jeremiahsnapp/dev-lxc/README.md

     Use unique IP's from that range when configuring clusters.

+### Shorter Commands are Faster (to type that is :)

+The root user's `~/.bashrc` file has aliased `dl` to `dev-lxc` for ease of use but for most instructions in this README I will use `dev-lxc`.

+You only have to type enough of a `dev-lxc` subcommand to make it unique.

+The following commands are equivalent:

+    dev-lxc cluster init standalone
+	dl cl i standalone

+    dev-lxc cluster start
+	dl cl start

+    dev-lxc cluster destroy
+	dl cl d

 ### Create and Manage a Cluster

 The following instructions will use a tier cluster for demonstration purposes.